2er0/ProcessPruner/README.md

 ## Features

-This tools uses a part of the Alpha algorithm, which is very good known in the process mining community.
+This tools uses footprint matrices like in the Alpha algorithm, which are known in the process mining community.
 This tool and its algorithm uses footprint matrices to find the core process in en event log.